The cost to remove a tree ranges from $550 to $22,000, depending on the complexity of the job.

-The cost of tree removal depends on various factors, including height, type/ species, as well as specific circumstances surrounding the tree’s condition, location and access.
+The cost depends on various factors, including tree size, tree type, and specific circumstances surrounding the condition of the tree, its location of the tree, and accessibility.

-The size of a tree is the number one factor that affects the price.
-It determines how long the removal will take and in turn, the price of removal.
+The size of a tree is the number one factor that affects tree removal costs.
+In fact, the bigger the tree, the more labor and equipment are required, which directly influences the price of removing a tree.
+Here’s a breakdown:

 - $500 – $1,500 for small trees (5 – 6m)